Coca growers ambush Bolivian security forces, take hostages

-LA PAZ (Reuters) - Coca growers in Bolivia ambushed soldiers and police who were destroying illicit crops used to make cocaine, killing one and taking hostages, the government said on Sunday.
+LA PAZ, Oct 20 (Reuters) - Coca growers in Bolivia ambushed soldiers and police who were destroying illicit crops used to make cocaine, killing one and taking hostages, the government said on Sunday.

 Security forces were using machetes to clear coca fields in the northern Apolo region of the country when they were attacked late Saturday night, the government said in a statement.
 One officer was shot in the chest and killed, 16 were injured and an unknown number taken hostage, according to the statement.